 1) First impressions:

-Receptionists are often the first person and sometimes the only person that people have contact with when getting in touch with an organisation and their initial judgments of the business are based on their experience with this individual.
+Receptionists are often the first person and sometimes the only person that people have contact with when getting in touch with an organization and their initial judgments of the business are based on their experience with this individual.

-First impressions are a driving force in business and therefore your receptionist is extremely influential, as their appearance, manners, knowledge and helpfulness reflect on the entire company.
+First impressions are a driving force in business and therefore your receptionist is extremely influential, as their appearance, manners, knowledge, and helpfulness reflect on the entire company.

 2) They’re resourceful: